 The Second Examination in Biochemistry is in the form of a research proposal which the student must develop and then defend before the Doctoral Dissertation Committee by the end of his/her second year in the Program.
-The members of the Committee are selected by the student and his/her thesis advisor and approved by the Executive Officer.
+The members of the Committee are selected by the student and his/her thesis advisor and are approved by the Executive Officer.

-The proposal should include the following sections:
+The proposal is based on the student's planned thesis research and should include the following sections:

-Hypothesis and Specific Aims
+- Hypothesis and Specific Aims

-Background and Significance: Concise presentation of the background which bears upon and leads to the specific aims.
+- Background and Significance: Concise presentation of the background which bears upon and leads to the Specific Aims.

-Conclusion: Discussion of the expected results as they relate to the specific aims.
+- Conclusion: Discussion of the expected results.

 1. An electronic copy of the proposal is delivered to each thesis committee member and to the Program Office at least TWO weeks before the date of the examination, or in printed form if requested.
 Students should obtain an indication from all members of the committee that the research proposal is defensible BEFORE scheduling the oral defense.